guibou/PyF/Readme.md

 - Alignment with `=` is not supported.
 It allows padding chars to appears between a sign and a number, such as `-     100`.
 - Floating point rendering of `NaN` and `Infinity` are not supported for the moment.
 - Python support sub variables in the formatting options, such as `{varname:.{precision}}`, we should too.
-- Python support arbitrary python expression in the formatting options, I'm not sure we should...
 - Python literal integers accepts binary/octal/hexa/decimal literals, PyF only accept decimal ones

 ### Difference